-REPORT PROGRAM GENERATOR: The OS/4 RPG is designed to accept UNIVAC 9200/9300/9400 RPG source programs for generation and execution on a 90/60 or 90/70.
-It is available for the minimum UNIVAC 90/60 or 90/70 with 131K bytes of main storage.
-The generated RPG object programs can be recorded on tape, disc, or punched cards to eliminate the need for re-generation of the program before subsequent report runs.
+REPORT PROGRAM GENERATOR: The VS/9 RPG II compiler is functionally equivalent to IBM RPG II and is designed to accept UNIVAC 9200/9300/9400 RPG source programs for generation and execution on a 90/60, 90/70, or 90/80.
+It is available for the minimum system configurations.
+The generated RPG object programs can be recorded on tape, disc, or the punched cards to eliminate the need for re-generation of the program before subsequent report runs.
 The object programs are relocatable modules that can be linked to other programs and stored in disc or tape libraries.